juliajessica/pizza-parlor/README.md

 ## Description

-_This webpage is designed to....._
+_This webpage is designed to take the user input for a pizza order and return a name for the order, size, array of toppings and a calculated total price._

 ## Setup/Installation Requirements